georgios-keramidas-lu/debian_patch/README.md

 ## Or publish patching status in a web page
 Run the [patching_status_page](https://github.com/geomidas/debian_patch/blob/master/ansible/patching_status_pages.yml) playbook

-_This (re)creates a docker container with a webserver written in go and serves all the patching status info for all your host groups._
+_This (re)creates a container with a webserver written in go and serves all the patching status info for all your host groups._

 Visit the patching status page: